Updated: May 1

 [ If you're starting out - check out our 4 week strength and conditioning program ]

 For many, going straight in to running or lifting heavy weights is not going to be the best option.
 Choose a solution that suits you, that is at your level and maybe consult a fitness professional that can cater activity to your level.
+If you have a desk job, even getting a standing desk or walking treadmill can help you burn more calories throughout the day.

 Working out doesn't have to be a chore!
 Find an activity or sport that you love and even better that you can do with friends.
 Activities that burn energy doesn't have to mean out on a sports field either, any activity that gets you moving your body is a step in the right direction.